 - Note the ghost in the seance first materialises in reverse (see the sleeve)

-Original score by Jim Sullivan, recorded at Wembley on Wednesday 20th November 1974.
-Sullivan is seen peforming in the concert scene.
+- Original score by Jim Sullivan, recorded at Wembley on Wednesday 20th November 1974.
+Sullivan is seen performing in the concert scene.
 The instrument is a Coral Electric Sitar (the name "Coral" is visible on the instrument).